crouchcd/cidc-documentation/assays/cli-instructions.md

-## CIDC CLI
+## The CIDC Command-Line Interface

-The official command-line tool for uploading data to the CIDC.
+To upload assay data to the CIDC, you will use the CIDC Command-Line Interface (CLI).
+For detailed guidelines on how to upload a particular assay type, browse the assay-specific documentation.

 ### Installation
 To install the CIDC CLI, run the following command: